 How do digital technologies sense humans and how does this affect our behaviour?

-In collaboration with two artists Anna R and Bonamy Devas from London, we investigate the Internet as the ultimate sensory apparatus subjecting ourselves to constant monitoring and feedback.
+In collaboration with two artists, Anna Ridler and Bonamy Devas from London, we investigated the Internet as the ultimate sensory apparatus subjecting ourselves to constant monitoring and feedback.

 The first room of the exhibition is shown in these pictures, where we explore a physical manifestation of the internet simultaneously sensing the visitors moving through it and vibrating in response.
 The geometric forms mirror, in part, graphs of the connectivity of people online.

 Room two of the Sensory Apparatus exhibition at Blitz Gallery, Valletta, Malta.
 Conceived to reveal the mechanism of data collection, this piece is an interactive sound space whose structure and content reflect the forms and functioning of the algorithms processing and controlling our data online.

 There are five units each one revealing more than the next about this process.
 Each unit senses when a person is nearby, which triggers a sequence of spoken text in a Siri-style voice whose content is related to both the type of data collected and how big data algorithms function.
 For instance, the first unit provides short, snippets of obvious and therefore less valuable information that companies can collect such as gender, date of birth and address.
 The second unit refers in part to local places in Valletta that apps can track people to.
 As the audience members move from unit to unit, the story of the algorithm becomes more complete with text about the functioning of the algorithm.